 With many strategic options to choose from, it can sometimes be hard for a business to determine which will produce the best outcome.
 Most choices have significant and far-reaching consequences for the business or the individual, so it’s important to choose wisely.

-- Suitability – the most important factor in a strategic decision.
+The most important factor in a strategic decision.
 Will the strategy achieve what the business wants it to achieve?
-Does the strategy address key opportunities and threats?
+Does it address key opportunities and threats?
 Suitability encompasses a broad range of criteria such as environmental, market, and expectational suitability.

-- Acceptability – does the proposed strategy meet stakeholder expectations?
+Does the proposed strategy meet stakeholder expectations?
 In other words, is the level of financial or reputational risk acceptable?
 Do potential project outcomes justify the expense?
+What will be the impact on capital structure, and will any function of the individual, group, or department be altered significantly?

 Evaluating strategic opportunities using the SFA matrix